 5 Ways How To Re-Engage Customers With Email

 It can be easy to feel you're doing all you can, retailers.
-Sorry, but we've changed our buying habits.
-That's why you need to re-engage customers with email.
+I'm sorry, but we've changed our buying habits.
+That's why you need to re-engage customers with email now.

-Dodd's Bookstore, a cornerstone on Second Street in Belmont Shore, was closing after nearly 30 years in business, and I approached them to see about purchasing their email address list.
-The owner's reply?
+Dodd's Bookstore, a cornerstone on Second Street in Belmont Shore, was closing after nearly 30 years in business, and I approached them to inquire about purchasing their email address list.
+What was the owner's reply?

 “We don’t have an email list; we didn’t need one.”